ls1intum/Artemis/docs/dev/guidelines/server.rst

 | ANONYMOUS        | @EnforceNothing                        |
 +------------------+----------------------------------------+

-If, for some reason, you need to deviate from this rule, use ``@ManualConfig``.
+If, for some reason, you need to deviate from these rules, use ``@ManualConfig``.
 Use this annotation only if absolutely necessary as it will exclude the endpoint from the automatic authorization tests.

 If a user passes the pre-authorization, the access to individual resources like courses and exercises still has to be checked.
 For example, a user can be a teaching assistant in one course, but only a student in another.
 However, do not fetch the user from the database yourself (unless you need to re-use the user object), but only hand a role to the ``AuthorizationCheckService``: